cBioPortal/oncotree/scripts/ontology_to_ontology_mapping_tool/README.md

 ```

 **Note**
-- The source file should be tab delimited and should contain one of the ontology: ONCOTREE_CODE, ICDO_CODE, NCIT_CODE, UMLS_CODE or HEMEONC_CODE in the file header.
+- The source file should be tab delimited and should contain one of the ontology: ONCOTREE_CODE, NCIT_CODE, UMLS_CODE, ICDO_TOPOGRAPHY_CODE, ICDO_MORPHOLOGY_CODE or HEMEONC_CODE in the file header.
 - We currently are allowing only one ontology to another ontology mapping.
 In the future, we plan to extend the tool to support mapping to multiple ontology systems.